OctopusDeploy/docs/docs/administration/managing-infrastructure/tentacle-configuration-and-file-storage/manually-uninstall-tentacle.md

 :::success
 **Just upgraded from Octopus 2.6 and want to clean up?**
-If you have just completed an in-place upgrade from **Octopus 2.6** to **Octopus 3.x** there will be several folders and files left over that aren't used by newer versions of Tentacle.
+If you have just completed an in-place upgrade from **Octopus 2.6** to a modern version of Octopus Server there will be several folders and files left over that aren't used by newer versions of Tentacle.
 We didn't remove these files in case you needed to roll back.
 Learn about [cleaning up after upgrading from Octopus 2.6](/docs/administration/managing-infrastructure/tentacle-configuration-and-file-storage/index.md).
 :::

 ## What Does the Tentacle MSI Actually Do? {#ManuallyuninstallTentacle-WhatdoestheTentacleMSIactuallydo?}